cjconnor24/grav.chrisconnor.co.uk/user/pages/01.home/_about/about.md

 I’ve always had a passion for programming and software development, having tinkered with hobbyist projects for over 15 years.
 In my technology management role I was given the opportunity to actively apply my knowledge on a number of small projects within the business, ranging from workflow and automation programming through to developing internal web applications.

-Having witnessed first-hand a noticeable shift towards online ordering and the role software solutions have to play in transforming businesses across industries, I returned to Scotland in 2015 to pursue a degree in software development, with the ultimate goal of pursuing a career in the field.
+Having witnessed first-hand a noticeable shift towards online ordering and the role software solutions have to play in transforming businesses across industries, I returned to Scotland in 2015 to pursue a degree in Software Development, with the ultimate goal of pursuing a career in the field.

-Having graduated from City of Glasgow College in 2016 with a Higher National Diploma in the top percentile of the cohort, I am now entering my final year at Glasgow Caledonian University Scotland and am currently on track to graduate June 2019 with a projected first-class honours degree in Computing (Software Engineering).
+Having graduated from City of Glasgow College in 2016 with a Higher National Diploma in the top percentile of the cohort, I am now entering my final year at Glasgow Caledonian University Scotland and am currently on track to graduate July 2019 with a projected first-class honours degree in Computing (Software Engineering).